moneyhub/navy/docs/getting-started/1-intro.md

   If you publish port 80 from your service, Navy will automatically provide a URL which you can access the service on without using an IP and random port.

   For more information, [see the Navy HTTP Proxy](../http-proxy.md).

+- #### HTTPS for *.nip.io

+  You can also configure services to accept HTTPS connections via HTTP proxy.

+  For more information, [see the Navyfile Config ](../navyfile-config.md) or run `navy https -h`